 Watch out for common traps.

 Don’t be peer pressured into leaving early just because others are.
-It’s obvious this one, but it’s your time and its there to be used.
+It’s your time and its there to be used.
 It’s not a race to the exit and accuracy beats speed in the exam.

 Having said that, don’t linger so long you start to lose faith in your selections.
 It’s more often than not the case that your first hunch/gut feeling about a question you’re not sure of is the right one.
 I lost several points to last minute doubts making me change answers only to discover afterwards that I’d swapped a correct guess for a wrong answer.
 Your main goal is to spot obvious errors, not start second-guessing yourself.